ibm-cloud-docs/vpc/nlb-vnf-create.md

    ```
    {: screen}

-1. Wait until the NLB is in an active state, then run the following command;
+1. Wait until the NLB is in an active state, then run the following command: {: #nlb-get-private-ips-cli}

    ```sh
    ibmcloud is load-balancer r014-c7cadd8e-9e8b-4965-bee3-5d9ff95b3512